-Preliminary credit ratings have been assigned to the £1 billion (equivalent) mortgage-backed floatingrate notes to be issued by Paragon Mortgages (No. 10) PLC.
-The preliminary ratings were assigned on the basis of the provisional pool cut, comprising residential mortgages in the amount of £657 million.
-By closing, the pool will have increased to £1 billion.
+Preliminary credit ratings have been assigned to the £1.5 billion (equivalent) mortgage-backed floating-rate notes to be issued by Paragon Mortgages (No. 12) PLC.

+The preliminary ratings were assigned on the basis of the provisional pool cut, comprising residential mortgages of £683 million.
+By the first principal determination date (Nov.
+30, 2006), the pool will have increased to £1.5 billion.
 The final pool will feature the same composition as the provisional pool cut, and WAFF and WALS tests will be conducted to ensure that the final pool has the same credit quality as the provisional pool.

-The ratings reflect the transaction's sound payment structure, the ability of the servicers (Paragon Finance PLC and Mortgage Trust Services PLC) to perform their roles, and the cash flow mechanics of the transaction.
+The ratings reflect the transaction's sound payment structure, the ability of the administrators (Paragon Finance PLC and Mortgage Trust Services PLC) to perform their roles, and the cash flow mechanics of the transaction.

-Further key considerations include the strong protection for the class A and B noteholders provided by a combination of the subordinate class C notes (7.0% of the notes issued), the first-loss fund (1.82% of the notes issued, building to 2.36% of the initial note balance if loans greater than 60 days in arrears exceed 3.0%), and excess spread to cover credit losses and income shortfalls.
+Further key considerations include the strong protection for the class A and B noteholders, provided by a combination of the subordinate class C notes (6.0% of the notes issued), the first-loss fund (1.9% of the notes issued, building to 2.4% of the initial note balance if loans greater than 60 days in arrears exceed 3.0%), and excess spread to cover credit losses and income shortfalls.
 Strong protection for the class C noteholders is provided by the first-loss fund and excess spread to cover credit losses and income shortfalls.